songtian17/SC1015-DSAI-project/README.md

 - Decision Tree
 - K Nearest Neighbour
 - Neural Network
+## Final Thoughts
+-
+## New things we've learnt
+- Using Chi-squared test to obtain Cramer’s V value
+- Random Forest and how it works
+- K Nearest Neighbour and how it works
+- Neural Network and how it works
 ## Contribution
 - Song Tian -
 - Khai Thung -